 Internet Kill Switch is a must-have for those who leave BitTorrent clients running while they are away from their computers and also use VPN to protect their identities.
-This article explain what Kill Switch is, why it is useful and how you can get it.
+This article explain what Internet Kill Switch is, why it is useful and how you can get it.

 What is Internet Kill Switch